-Following the evolution of capitalism, the cooperation, in your first stage occurs basically in two ways: on the one hand, is the result of combination by the unilateral juxtaposition of different craftsmen needed to produce a single commodity; on the other hand, is a result of the application of same nature craftsmen, that intensify the decomposition of the same labor activity in different smaller operations until each operation have only a single worker responsible (Marx 1996).
-This passage features two aspects that define cooperation in this period: the physical proximity between the workers and the division/organization of labor.
+Following the evolution of capitalism, the cooperation, in the first stage, occurs basically in two ways: on the one hand, it is the result of combination by the unilateral juxtaposition of different artisans needed to produce a single commodity; on the other hand, is a result of the application of same nature artisans, that intensify the decomposition of the same labor activity in different smaller operations until each operation have only a single worker responsible (Marx 1996).
+Thus, this passage features two aspects that define cooperation in this period: the physical proximity between the workers and the division/organization of labor.

-Besides these characteristics, Marx (1996, 439) says that in cooperation "the mass of surplus-value produced by a particular capital is equal to the added value provided by an individual worker, multiplied by the number of employees simultaneously occupied".
-However, he says that ensuring the same labor conditions, the employment of 12 workers at the same time, in coordinated collaboration or not, almost certainly will produce a mass of value greater than the employment of 12 workers in 2 groups at a time.
-Then, the employment of large numbers of workers made a revolution on the conditions of labor processes because "the value of productive means collectives and massively concentrated doesn't grow on proportion in your volume and your effectiveness" (Marx 1996, 441).
+Besides these characteristics, Marx (1996, 439) says that in cooperation, "the mass of surplus-value produced by a particular capital is equal to the added value provided by an individual worker, multiplied by the number of employees simultaneously occupied".
+However, he says that ensuring the same labor conditions, the employment of 12 workers simultaneously, in coordinated collaboration or not, almost certainly will produce a mass of value more significant than the employment of 12 workers in 2 groups at a time.
+So then, the employment of large numbers of workers made a revolution on the conditions of labor processes because "the value of productive means collectives and massively concentrated does not grow on proportion in your volume and your effectiveness" (Marx 1996, 441).
 That is, the value resulting from the collective application of productive means is greater than the amount consumed during the labor process, transferring a portion "smaller than your value to the individual product (...) because the overall value transferred is shared simultaneously by a larger mass of products" (Marx 1996, 441).

-In some cases, the collective labor result may not be reproduced by individual labor, even if that is used for prolonged working shifts.
+In some cases, the collective labor result may not be reproduced by individual labor, even if applied for extended working shifts.
 So, "this is not just an increase in individual productive strength through cooperation but creates a productive force that has to be in itself and for itself, a mass force" (Marx 1996, 442-443).
 This mass force can perform activities faster and has "to some extent, the gift of ubiquity" (Marx 1996, 444).
-Two more aspects that characterize the cooperation may be expressed: consumption of labor and productive means proportionally lesser by goods and the mass workforce perform activities in a short time.
+Two more aspects that characterize the cooperation may be expressed: consumption of labor and productive means proportionally lesser by goods, and the mass workforce performs activities in minor work periods.

-After this brief explanation can be presented the Marxist concept of cooperation: "the planned way in which many work side by side and together, in the same production process or different production processes, but related, it's called cooperation" (Marx 1996, 442).
-In short, about the cooperation category can be pointed three dimensions that consist of simple categories that will be used in the analysis of labor cooperation process:
+After this brief explanation, can be presented the Marxist concept of cooperation: "the planned way in which many work side by side and together, in the same production process or different production processes, but related, it is called cooperation" (Marx 1996, 442).
+In short, about the cooperation category can be pointed three dimensions that consist of simple categories that will be used in the analysis of the labor cooperation process:

-Formalization of labor process – composed by the same capital control categories; hours worked; means and technologies used in the labor;
+Formalization of labor process – composed by the same capital control categories; work hours; means and technologies used in labor;

 Interactions in the labor process – composed by the physical proximity; same or related productive process; payment of operations; labor parcellation; work relationship;